bobbyowolabi/rowolabi.github.io/_drafts/it-works-but-i-dont-know-why-introduction.md

 > What Can We Do About It?

 I will explore and offer encouraging insights and techniques over a series of posts to address this very question.
-Stay tuned.
+Stay tuned!

 ### Notes
 [<a name="undergrad-experience">a</a>] I was once there.
 I remember some instances in undergrad where I submitted programming assignments that passed all the required tests.
 This is a great feeling, trust me!
 But if I took a step back and were honest, there were instances where I wouldn't have been able to tell you exactly why.